KateWood/dev-prep-materials/01_day_pm/dev_env/readme.md

 2. make some changes to the code
 3. `$ git add -A` add all changes to git
 4. `$ git commit -m "nice commit message"` commit changes using a nice message

+##Lab

+Practice creating a new repo, both locally and on github.

+Bonus points if you figure out how to connect remote and local repositories!
+More on that later!